JohannesGrosseBoyman/session-notebook/git-cheatsheet.md

 		work on the challenge and finish
  git add .
  git commit -m "add a comment"
- git push origin "challenge folder name"
+ git push origin main (or "challenge folder name")
  		do the pull-request on GitHub until merged
    git switch main
    git pull origin main